 How do I know if my VPN is leaking my IP address?

-You can use online tools to perform DNS, WebRTC, and IPv6 leak tests.
-If your real IP appears during these tests, your VPN is leaking and needs reconfiguration or replacement.
+Run DNS, WebRTC, and IPv6 leak tests using online tools.
+If your real IP shows up during those tests, your VPN is leaking and you need to fix it or switch to a different one.

 See Also